 - 1. Offer competitive salaries according to TREC's analysis. - 2.
-Offer competitive health benefits. - 3.
+Offer competitive health benefits and a health savings account. - 3.
 Establish voluntary retirement accounts with a matching percentage. - 4.
-Find office locations best suited for the Cascade Forest Conservancy and its staff and volunteers. - 5.
+Find office locations best suited for the Gifford Pinchot Task Force and its staff and volunteers. - 5.
 Hold an annual campout and regular get-togethers for staff and board members.

-Three-Year Strategy D: Cascade Forest Conservancy has an effective and diverse board of directors that provides leadership and fundraising.
+Three-Year Strategy D: Gifford Pinchot Task Force has an effective and diverse board of directors that provides leadership and fundraising.